 Once your instructor has graded your submission, you will see a “highlighted” View link under the Feedback column.

-Clicking this icon will take you into Turnitin where you can see your submission along with any comments or feedback left by your instructor.
+Clicking this link will take you into Turnitin where you can see your submission along with any comments or feedback left by your instructor.
 There are three ways your instructor can leave feedback on your paper:

 In the event that your instructor has set Turnitin to release the similarity report, when clicking on the view feedback link, you may see the additional icon called Turnitin Similarity.
 If you click this icon, it will again take you into Turnitin where you can see your paper along with the instructor feedback, as described above.
 This report goes one step further, though, to show you additional results from the submission.